lakshanthad/Wio_Terminal_AZIoT_Tutorial/Connect_Wio_Terminal_to_Microsoft_Azure_IoT_Central.md

 ### Microsoft Azure IoT Central Set Up

-First you need to visit Microsoft Azure IoT Central, log in to your Microsoft account and create a new application for your project.
+First, you need to visit Microsoft Azure IoT Central, log in to your Microsoft account and create a new application for your project.

 - **STEP 1:** Visit [here](https://apps.azureiotcentral.com) to create a new application